nancyhild/nmb-ow-doc/actions.md

 **Invoke the action to see the default values:**
 ```
-nim action invoke demo/hello
+nim action invoke greeting
 {
   "msg": "Hello, stranger from somewhere!"
 }
 ```

-**Use `nim action update` to bind a new value for the `name` property to the action:**
+**Use `nim action update` to bind a new value for the `name` property:**
 ```
-nim action update demo/hello --param name Toto
+nim action update greeting --param name Toto
-ok: updated action demo/hello
+ok: updated action greeting
 ```

 **Invoke the action to test the new value:**
 ```
-nim action invoke demo/hello
+nim action invoke greeting
 {
   "msg": "Hello, Toto from somewhere!"
 }
 ```

-You can provide additional parameters and the `name` parameter stays bound.
 Here's an example of using the --param flag for `place` when the `name` parameter has already been bound.

 ```
-nim action invoke demo/hello --param place Kansas
+nim action invoke greeting --param place Kansas
 {
   "msg": "Hello, Toto from Kansas!"
 }